Opioid Agonist Therapy (OAT)

-The Stonehenge residential Opioid Substitution Treatment (OST) Program recognizes opioid agonist therapies (eg. methadone, Suboxone, Sublocade) as medication and therefore a valuable clinical intervention for some people.
+The Stonehenge residential Opioid Agonist Therapy program (OAT) recognizes opioid agonist therapies (eg. methadone, Suboxone, Sublocade) as medication and therefore a valuable clinical intervention for some people.
 The team for this program provides support coordination, crisis intervention, education, and community referrals.
-While Stonehenge is not a medical facility, we provide access to a physician for OST via the Ontario Telemedicine Network teleconferencing system as well as a pharmacist who provides the medications on site.
+While Stonehenge is not a medical facility, we provide access to a physician for OAT via the Ontario Telemedicine Network’s private teleconferencing system as well as a pharmacist who provides the medications on site.
 Unlike many residential programs, our residents never need to leave the property to participate in this type of program.

 Friends & Family Support Program

-The Friends & Family Support Program is a monthly group in which family members and friends of residents can meet to receive support and learn valuable skills to cope with the impact of addiction.
-The group is co-facilitated by a staff member and a family member with lived experience.
-It occurs on the third Saturday of every month from 10:00am – 12:00pm at our Administration building in Guelph.
-Friends and family members of anyone who has completed at least three months of the residential program are welcome to attend this group for up to two years, regardless of whether their loved one is still connected with STC.
+The Friends & Family Support Program is a support group in which family members and friends of residents can meet to receive support and learn valuable skills to cope with the impact of addiction.
+The group is facilitated by a staff member who is knowledgeable in supporting the loved ones of people who use substances.
+It occurs every four weeks on Saturday from 10:00am – 12:00pm at our Administration building in Guelph (call our main number for details).
+Friends and family members of anyone who has completed at least the Orientation Phase of the residential program are welcome to attend this group for up to two years, regardless of whether their loved one is still connected with STC.

 Regional Aftercare Program